What's New in SQL Server vNext

 Try it out:

-For a detailed list of vNext CTP enhancements, see What's New in SQL Server vNext (Database Engine).
+- For a detailed list of vNext CTP enhancements in previous CTP releases, see What's New in SQL Server vNext (Database Engine).

 - There are no new R Services features in this CTP.